Code-the-Dream-School/intro-to-programming-2025/assignments/15FinalProject.md

  - [ ] Enter Inspector/Developer Mode to demonstrate how your portfolio looks on different device sizes
  - [ ] Scroll the length of your Open API project to show your format and styling of your content
  - [ ] Demonstrate your navigation to show that both required endpoints are displaying to the user
- - [ ] Enter Inspector/Developer Mode to demonstrate how your portfolio looks on different device sizes
+ - [ ] Enter Inspector/Developer Mode to demonstrate how your API project looks on different device sizes
  - [ ] Share what the most challenging part of either/both projects and what you enjoyed working on the most in either/both projects

 Rubric details for the Portfolio Project and the Open API Project can be seen below.
 Be sure both your projects meet the requirements specified for each.